kaist-cp/cs431/README.md

   your Zoom name should be `<your student number> <your name>` (e.g., `20071163 강지훈`).
   Change your name by referring to [this](https://support.zoom.us/hc/en-us/articles/201363203-Customizing-your-profile).

 - This course is conducted in English.
 But you may ask questions in Korean.
-Then I will translate it into English.
+Then I will translate it to English.

 ## Ignore